 Living with an ostomy simply means your body works differently.
-In the case of a colostomy or ileostomy, you’re functioning with little or no colon and urostomates are living without a bladder.
-It's truly remarkable how ostomy surgery saves lives, but living with it 24/7 can be exhausting — watch out for these four common energy zappers.
+In the case of a colostomy or ileostomy, you’re functioning with little or no colon.
+With urostomates, they're living without a bladder.
+It's truly remarkable how ostomies save lives, but living with one 24/7 can be exhausting — watch out for these four common energy zappers.

 1. Trips To The Bathroom